sunshroom/sunshroom.com/readme.md

 Most core settings can be configured by editing `config.json`.

-Preview server available at `localhost:8088` by running `wintersmith preview` from the command line.
+Preview server available at `localhost:8088` by running `grunt preview` from the command line.

 ## Deployment

-Currently I deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com) using `grunt deploy`.
+Currently I plan to deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com) using `grunt deploy`.

 ## Features